Northern Tohoku and Tsugaru Emishi after the Conquest

 These are the same Emishi who were mentioned by the Japanese envoy to Emperor Tai-Tsung in 659 in the Nihon shoki as one of three Emishi groups.
 Even at this early date they are mentioned as tsugaru emishi.
 This goes back to the question of who these people were and why the mention of them at that time is important.
 None of these sources makes a distinction that the Emishi were from different peoples.
 These writers did not make the kinds of distinctions made by modern scholars.
 It isn't that ancient writers were less perceptive but rather the opposite: if there was a distinction they would have made it like they did with the Ashihase (or Mishihase).
 The only distinction they made about them is that they were of three groups: nigi emishi, arai emishi, and tsugaru emishi (translated: gentle emishi, rough emishi and emishi from the Tsugaru peninsula).
 Further understanding of the ancient writers and what they meant by these terms is allied Emishi, enemy Emishi and Tsugaru Emishi.
 At that time the Tsugaru peninsula (watarito or southern Hokkaido was included) was the farthest known geographical region where they knew the Emishi lived.
 They were seen not as various rebel groups but as a particular people.

-It is indeed one of the mysteries that at this point cannot be resolved between the historical record and modern physical anthropology which my diagram in the appendix summarizes.
+It is indeed one of the mysteries that at this point cannot be resolved between the historical record and modern physical anthropology which my diagram summarizes.
 The Tsugaru Emishi is no exception to this: they are not seen as a separate people from the Tohoku Emishi.
-They are seen as outside the existing boundaries of the state just like other Emishi, and no mention of them as being different from other Emishi is mentioned.
+They are seen as outside the existing boundaries of the state just like other Emishi, and no mention of them as being different from other Emishi is seen.
 On the contrary, they are the continuation of the same frontier people who they fought in the Sendai plain.
 In contradiction to this, most modern scholars see the Tsugaru Emishi as the same ethnic group as the Emishi who lived in Hokkaido, but not the same as the Tohoku Emishi.
 Why is it that contemporary people saw them as the same people but modern scholars see them as separate?
 That is the key question that I have attempted to answer, but still eludes full explanation.

-In the latter half of the ninth century there were clashes between the fushu (Emishi allies) living in the northern Tohoku and the iteki (Emishi barbarian enemies) of Hokkaido, and much fighting post Conquest between the Emishi fushu in the northern Tohoku in what is today northern Iwate, northern Akita and Aomori prefectures.
+In the latter half of the ninth century there were clashes between the fushu (Emishi allies) living in the northern Tohoku and the iteki (Emishi barbarian enemies) of Hokkaido, and much fighting post Conquest occurred between the Emishi fushu in the northern Tohoku in what is today northern Iwate, northern Akita and Aomori prefectures.
 In these areas a number of hilltop forts have been found from this time period, and are attributed to the Emishi who built these forts for protection, a testament to the constant strife that characterized their society at that time (Kudo 2005:181-97).
 The map to the right shows the known locations (Kudo 2005:205) where the hilltop forts have been excavated.
 They seem to cluster north of Shiwa (marked by a square).
 This is where Shiwa castle was built by Sakanoue no Tamuramaro after the subjugation of the Isawa Emishi.
 This is also the area where present day Morioka is located.
 The red line represents (roughly) where the frontier stood in 811 after the defeat of the Isawa Emishi, but in reality Japanese control stopped approximately north of where both Shiwa and Akita castles were located.
 North of this area the Emishi were left alone most of the time as long as they did not attack the Japanese and declared themselves to be fushu.
-However, this did not prevent them from fighting mainly against each other to control the trade between Japan and Hokkaido.
+However, this did not prevent them from fighting against each other to control the trade between Japan and Hokkaido.
 Notice that the hilltop forts seem to be clustered near rivers in the mountainous interior and along the coast in the Tsugaru.

 The most spectacular find is at the Hayashi no mae 林ノ前遺跡 site (in present day Hachinohe) where the remains of a battle that took place sometime between the end of the tenth to beginning of the eleventh century was discovered.
 Though the time period when forts were built started in the last half of the ninth century, it was not until this discovery when the true nature of fort society was revealed.
 What made this site unlike others was not just the remains of post holes and dwellings of the type associated with the epi-Jomon culture (kenketsu jukyou), but horse bones were scattered in areas of the site as were metal horse equipment.
 There were also ten human skeletal remains that were recovered in unusual places.
 These remains were not buried in the usual manner and may have died in situ, and a few showed possible signs of torture before being killed.
 In addition six buried skulls have been found.
 There maybe differing accounts of what occurred, but what is beyond doubt is that there was a severe battle that took place here, and the aftermath was messy and inconclusive.
 No victor emerged here to clean-up the site and provide proper burial as if the site was abandoned after the battle and left until it was discovered.